Update February 2023: Branded Levitra has been discontinued by the manufacturer (Bayer).

 Drug manufacturer Bayer’s patent on Levitra expired 31 October 2018, following in the footsteps of Pfizer’s Viagra and Lilly’s Cialis, whose patents expired in 2013 and 2017 respectively.

 What is Levitra?

 A phosphodiesterase-5 (PDE5) inhibitor, Levitra was introduced to the market in 2003, around the same time as Viagra and Cialis.
 It enhances blood flow to the penis during sexual stimulation by inhibiting the PDE5 enzyme normally responsible for regulating, or limiting, that blood flow.

 Also known by the name of its active ingredient, vardenafil, Levitra offers help with sexual performance and improves sexual relationships affected by erectile dysfunction.

 Levitra’s molecular makeup differs slightly from sildenafil (Viagra) and tadalafil (Cialis).
 Viagra lasts for up to 4 hours, while Levitra lasts 4-5 hours.
 Meanwhile, Cialis is known as the weekend pill, and has a duration of up to 36 hours.

 Erections will not be continuous while a medicine is effective, but will develop with arousal during that time.
 Since they work over a longer time period than Viagra, both Levitra and Cialis can help retain a level of sexual spontaneity in the relationship.

 Levitra for premature ejaculation

-Levitra is also used to treat premature ejaculation, and can significantly increase the duration of sexual intercourse before ejaculation, however it is not officially licensed in the UK for this use.
+Levitra is also used to treat premature ejaculation, and can significantly increase the duration of sexual intercourse before ejaculation, however it is not officially licenced in the UK for this use.
 Men wishing to delay ejaculation should use Priligy tablets (dapoxetine).